hbeneke/personal-site/src/content/resume/work-experience.md

     company_url: https://www.dimaticasoftware.com/
     startup: false
     location: "Madrid, Spain"
-    position: "Senior Frontend Developer | Development Lead"
+    position: "Senior Frontend Developer"
     start_date: "Jun.
 2020"
     end_date: "Jun.
 2021"
+    description: "Developed and led the real-time consumption monitoring system for ACS, optimizing energy and water usage in large-scale construction projects like the Berlin Metro.
+Expanded scope from frontend development to backend services, ultimately leading a team of 30 developers."
     responsibilities:
-      - "Developed a real-time consumption monitoring system for ACS using Angular and Node.js, optimizing the usage of electricity and water in large-scale construction projects (e.g., Berlin Metro)."
       - "Created a customizable dashboard for engineering teams to track and analyze data from on-site sensors, improving resource allocation and reducing costs."
-      - "Expanded the project’s scope to include backend services in Node.js, handling data ingestion, analytics, and RESTful API design."
       - "Promoted to Development Lead when the team grew from 3 to 30 members, overseeing sprint planning, code reviews, and cross-team communication."
       - "Integrated new sensor types to monitor cement pouring metrics, enabling data-driven decisions during critical construction phases."
       - "Employed Agile methodologies to ensure rapid prototyping, iterative development, and seamless scaling across various construction sites."